 Game of Thrones

 Game of Thrones is one of the best television shows ever made.
 Seasons 1 - 4 were adaptations of GRR Martin's, A Song Of Ice And Fire books.
-As such they oozed depth, great dialogue, tight story logic, and an intagible quality of, well, quality.
+As such, they oozed depth, great dialogue, tight story logic, an intangible quality of, well, quality.

 The secret of Jon Snow's lineage was a big deal.
 It served as the dramatic reveal to the ends of season 6 and season 7.
 It was the burning question throughout the whole series.
-It was so important, in fact, that GRR Martin famously asked D.B.
-Weiss and David Benioff if they knew who Jon's mother was, when deciding whether or not to let them adapt his books for the screen.
-His lineage meant little to nothing in the end, a weak plot device to help push Daenerys into madness.
-Years of build up to be swept away in the final season.
+It was so important that GRR Martin famously asked D.B.
+Weiss and David Benioff if they knew who Jon's mother was when deciding whether or not to let them adapt his books for the screen.
+His lineage meant little to nothing, in the end, a weak plot device to help push Daenerys into madness.
+Years of the build-up to be swept away in the final season.